Watch the following film to get an impression of the facilities at the Faculty of Aerospace Engineering.

 Cessna Citation II jet aircraft

-A total of eight high-speed and low-speed wind tunnels are used to demonstrate aerodynamic theory.
+A total of eleven high-speed and low-speed wind tunnels are used to demonstrate aerodynamic theory.
 Experiments can be performed in speeds that range from the subsonic at 35m/sec to the hypersonic at Mach 11.

 Structures and Materials Laboratory